-Plan implementation and the subsequent supporting actions taken by the Town and/or County government are specific to the emergency or disaster situation.
-The timely acquisition, assessment, and reporting of reliable information gathered from the incident all influence implementation.
+Plan implementation and the subsequent supporting actions taken by Town and/or County government are specific to the emergency or disaster situation.
+The timely acquisition, assessment and reporting of reliable information gathered from the incident influence implementation.
 This plan is in effect for mitigation, preparedness, response, and recovery activities when emergencies or disasters occur or are imminent.
 The plan is activated when the Custer EOC is activated or a disaster declaration is executed.

-- 1. Responsibility for the maintenance and regular updating of this plan rests with the CCOEM.
-Each participating organization will provide support and input for the appropriate annex or section as determined by the CCOEM.
-Each participating organization with a role in an emergency shall develop standard operating procedures to include checklists in support of the Custer County EOP.
-These annexes and procedures will indicate how the locality, agency, department, or enterprise will implement its specific support to the Custer County EOP.
-Copies of these plans or procedures are to be submitted to the CCOEM and will be appendices to this EOP. - Each department will train staff members on their responsibilities under the EOP and ensure they understand how they fit into the overall management of an emergency situation.
+- Responsibility for the maintenance and regular updating of this plan rests with the CCOEM.
+Each participating organization will provide support and input for the appropriate annex as determined by the CCOEM.
+Each participating organization with a role in an emergency shall develop emergency operation plans in support of the Custer County EOP.
+These annexes and plans will indicate how the locality, agency, department or enterprise will implement its specific support to the Custer County EOP.
+Copies of these plans are to be submitted to the CCOEM and will be appendices to this EOP. - 2.
+Each department will train staff members on their responsibility under the EOP and ensure they understand how they fit into the overall management of an emergency situation.
 The CCOEM will regularly test and review the EOP.